 Ray has attained his Kennel Club Stud Book Number: 3434CZ

-If interested, drop us an email to discuss or give us a call.
+If interested, drop us an email or text to discuss or give us a call.

 Contact: Diana Stevens